Are the Colors Photoshopped In?

 Think of it this way: if you walk into a dark room wearing a red shirt, the shirt is still red.
 You just need light to see it.

 The closer the subject is to the strobes, the more accurate and alive the color can be.
 The farther away the subject is, the less the strobes can help.
-Water eats light quickly.
+Water absorbs light quickly.
 That is why underwater photography rewards patience, distance control, and getting close without disturbing anything.

 Photoshop Is Not the Magic Trick